Speaking Boldly. Changing the World for Christ.

 - We promote integrity and honesty in every situation.

 - We recognize competitive excellence.

-- Stoa was established on the model of our nation’s founding fathers with a commitment to limited central government and maximum local control.
+Stoa is established on the model of our nation’s founding fathers, has a commitment to limited central government and maximum local control.

-- Stoa trusts local leaders to know how best to serve their local communities in administering their own local tournaments.
+Stoa trusts local leaders to serve their local communities in administering local clubs and tournaments.

-- Stoa tournaments are all open to families from around the country.
+These tournaments are all open to Stoa member-families from across the country.

-- Stoa is building a world class community of speakers, debaters, and family members who are committed to Speaking Boldly and Changing the World for Christ in their homes, churches, communities, at colleges and universities, and in the workplace.
+Stoa is building a world-class community of students committed to Speaking Boldly and Changing the World for Christ in their homes, churches, communities, universities, and workplaces.

 What does “Stoa” mean?